IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

   curl "https://demo.dataverse.org/api/files/42/versions/:latest-published/citation"

-When the dataset version is a draft or deaccessioned, authentication is required:
+When the dataset version is a draft or deaccessioned, authentication is required.

+By default, deaccessioned dataset versions are not included in the search when applying the :latest or :latest-published identifiers.
+Additionally, when filtering by a specific version tag, you will get a "unauthorized" error if the version is deaccessioned and you do not enable the ``includeDeaccessioned`` option described below.

+If you want to include deaccessioned dataset versions, you must set ``includeDeaccessioned`` query parameter to ``true``.

 .. code-block:: bash